Since 1974, the community has looked to The Relatives to provide youth and young adults in crisis with relief, acceptance, and empowerment.

 According to the Leading On Opportunity Taskforce there are 45,500 disconnected youth in the Charlotte-Mecklenburg community.
 These disconnected young people lack education, employment, and the support systems necessary to transition to independent adulthood.
 The Relatives knows a successful transition to adulthood can change the trajectory of their life.

-To better serve this growing population, the On Ramp Resource Center is moving to a new, larger location on Freedom Drive.
+To better serve this growing population, the On Ramp Resource Center has moved to a new, larger location on Freedom Drive.
 Double the size, our new building will allow us to serve three times the number of young adults, offer more robust programming as well as shower and laundry facilities.

 The Youth Crisis Center on East Blvd will continue to meet the immediate needs of youth ages 7-17, while the On Ramp Resource Center will grow to offer more young adults ages 16-24 a path to stability and independence.